Santiago-Pedemonte/Stock-Price_Predictor/README.md

-# Stock-Price Predictor
+# Stock/Crypto Price Predictor
-A simple predictor that runs on Jupyter Notebook to gather and predict the prices of stocks (also works for cryptocurrencies supported by the Yahoo Finance API)
+A simple predictor that runs on Jupyter Notebook to gather and predict the prices of stocks (also works for cryptocurrencies supported by the Yahoo Finance API) with Deep Learning.
+The neural networks takes in historical prices and outputs a 1-day-ahead price prediction.

 ### Necessary Imports